lnug/related-meetups/README.md

 Related Meetups
 ==========

-A list of all related meet-up events in London
+A list of all related meet-up events in London.

+If you would like your event updates to be included in our newsletter, please email contact@lnug.org and well add you to our related-meetup organisers group.

 # D3.js
 * [http://www.meetup.com/London-d3js/](http://www.meetup.com/London-d3js/)